 - (iii) Provide two separate uninterruptible power supply single-phase 115 VAC 20 amp circuits, each with four receptacles in the 19" rack listed above; - (iv) Provide building wiring from circuit termination to equipment rack; - (v) Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility; - (vi) Within one-hour notice, provide ERCOT employees or contractors emergency access to the communication facility; - (vii) Provide onsite personnel to escort ERCOT employees or contractors; - (viii) Provide a firewall or router, located at the WAN Participant site, for the network address translation of internal WAN Participant addresses to external addresses on the ERCOT LAN; - (ix) Provide connectivity from WAN Participant firewall or router to ERCOT LAN located at WAN Participant site.
 WAN Participants are responsible for their own security through this connection; - (x) Dual cable entrances to WAN Participant, connecting to different Telco Central Offices are highly recommended; and - (xi) Provide ERCOT with internal IP addressing scheme as needed for network design.
-This will be kept confidential. - (k) A WAN Participant shall supply, implement, and maintain all data and voice communication facilities required to fulfill the obligations set forth in these Operating Guides. - (l) A WAN Participant's installation of data and voice communication facilities described in paragraph (k) above must complete qualification testing as specified by ERCOT before ERCOT will grant approval to commence operational use of the WAN connection.
-A WAN Participant shall request prior approval from ERCOT of any changes in data and voice communication facilities that impact connectivity through the WAN and shall coordinate with ERCOT before commencing operational use. - (m) If a WAN Participant: i) transmits or exchanges ICCP Data or Resource-Specific XML Data with another WAN Participant, or ii) extends its network or otherwise transmits ICCP Data, Resource-Specific XML Data, or operational voice communications to another of its control and/or data center or another WAN Participant's control and/or data center, then such communications shall only be exchanged using a secure private network.
-Examples of a secure private network would include, but would not be limited to, dedicated connections such as Multi-Protocol Label Switching (MPLS), Time Division Multiplexing Digital Signal 1 (TDM DS1), and Metro Ethernet.
-This requirement does not apply to communications directly between the physical Resource location and a WAN Participant location.
+This will be kept confidential. - (k) A WAN Participant shall supply, implement, and maintain all data and voice communication facilities required to fulfill the obligations set forth in these Nodal Operating Guides. - (l) A WAN Participant's installation of data and voice communication facilities described in paragraph (k) above must complete qualification testing as specified by ERCOT before ERCOT will grant approval to commence operational use of the WAN connection.
+A WAN Participant shall request prior approval from ERCOT of any changes in data and voice communication facilities that impact connectivity through the WAN and shall coordinate with ERCOT before commencing operational use. - (m) If a WAN Participant extends its network or otherwise transmits WAN Data or operational voice communications to another of its control and/or data center or another WAN Participant's control and/or data center, then such communications shall be transmitted or received using a Secure Private Network (SPN).